Hennzau/ecs/ecs/src/memory/README.md

 ## Memory

-The **memory** section of this crate offers a method to map a storage for the purpose of maintaining sorted elements.
+The **memory** section of this crate offers a method to map a entity storage for the purpose of maintaining sorted elements.

 The concept involves organizing entities into multiple vectors to monitor those that possess specific combinations of components.